-8 EVALUATION OF PROJECT REPORT
+8. EVALUATION OF PROJECT REPORT

-The total marks for the Project is 100.
-(75% for the project report + 25% for viva).
-For successful completion of the Project, a learner should secure a minimum of 50% marks in the Project Work.
-The external examiner will be selected by the Student Evaluation Division from the approved list provided by School of Agriculture.
-Proforma for remuneration bill for evaluation of project is given in Annexure V.
+The total marks for the Project are 100.
+(70% for the project report and 30% for viva-voce).
+For successful completion of the Project, a learner should secure a minimum of 40% marks in the Project Work.
+The Evaluation scheme for the project work is given in Annexure V. Proforma for remuneration bill for evaluation of project is given in Annexure VI.